Niranjan-Cholendiran/BCycle_Boulder/README.md

 **Challenges**:
 * **Data Availability**: Historical BCycle station status data is currently unavailable, as only real-time data is accessible.
 Consequently, we've been consistently collecting data in the background for our analysis.
 * **Data Inconsistency**: The data is gathered continuously in the background using an AWS EC2 instance, but it occasionally experiences interruptions, causing breaks in the data.
-Additionally, external factors such as Colorado's Daylight Saving Time introduce additional complexity.
+External factors such as Colorado's Daylight Saving Time also introduce additional complexity.
 * **Data Sampling Limitations**: Numerous variables, such as public transport availability, weather conditions, and class schedules, influence BCycle usage.
 It's important to acknowledge that our data sample may not encompass all these influencing factors

 **Approach Overview**
 1. **Data Collection & Storage**: Collect live data from GBFS (General Bikeshare Feed Specification) and store it in an SQL server to maintain historical records.
-2. **Data Preprocessing Pipeline**: Develop a data preprocessing pipeline to calculate additional variables and ensure data quality.
+2. **Data Preprocessing Pipeline**: Develop a data preprocessing pipeline to calculate additional features and ensure data quality.
-3. **Exploratory Data Analysis**: Conduct Exploratory Data Analysis (EDA) to identify and understand usage patterns within the dataset.
+3. **Exploratory Data Analysis**: Conduct Exploratory Data Analysis (EDA) using a dashboard to identify and understand usage patterns within the dataset.
 4. **Forecasting Model Development**: Build a predictive model to forecast waiting times for each station, utilizing the pre-processed data.

+**Future Work**
-5. **Dashboard Creation**: Develop a Tableau dashboard to visualize real-time and historical bike station data along with live wait times.
+1. **Dashboard Creation**: Develop a dashboard to visualize real-time and historical bike station data along with live wait times.
-6. **Cloud Deployment**: Deploy the Tableau dashboard, forecasting model, data preprocessing code, and data collection code to a cloud platform.
+2. **Cloud Deployment**: Deploy the Tableau dashboard, forecasting model, data preprocessing code, and data collection code to a cloud platform.
-7. **Automation**: Automate the entire data collection, preprocessing, modeling, and dashboard updating processes to execute them based on a trigger point within the dashboard.
+3. **Automation**: Automate the entire data collection, preprocessing, modeling, and dashboard updating processes to execute them based on a trigger point within the dashboard.